BSB-publishing/bsb2usfm/README.md

 - **Problems with files?** Open an issue on GitHub
 - **Want to contribute?** See [README_developer.md](README_developer.md)

-## 🌟 About the Berean Standard Bible

-The Berean Standard Bible (BSB) is a completely new translation based on the best available manuscripts and sources.
-It aims to be a trustworthy translation that is optimized for word-study and is committed to textual accuracy.

 For more information about the BSB project, visit [bereanbible.com](https://bereanbible.com).

 ---